prem-research/cortex/README.md

-# Cortex: Advanced Memory System for AI Agents
+# Prem Cortex: Advanced Memory System for AI Agents

 A memory system for AI agents that stores, retrieves, and evolves information over time.
 Inspired by human cognitive architecture with dual-tier memory (STM/LTM) and intelligent evolution capabilities.